ember-learn/guides-source/guides/release/state-management/tracked-properties.md

 }
 ```

-if `supportedLanguages` changes here, it `greeting` will update as well!
+if `supportedLanguages` changes here, `greeting` will update as well!
 This
 code could likely be refactored to use getters, but in cases where a function or
 method makes more sense, tracked properties will still work.